 Bowel cancer is cancer in any part of the large bowel (colon or rectum).
-It is sometimes known as colorectal cancer and might also be called colon cancer or rectal cancer, depending on where it starts.
-Cancer of the small bowel is very rare – it is called small bowel cancer or small intestine cancer.
-For information on its treatment and management, call 13 11 20.
+It is sometimes known as colorectal cancer and might also be called colon cancer or rectal cancer, depending on where in the bowel it starts.

 Bowel cancer grows from the inner lining of the bowel (mucosa).
 It usually develops from small growths on the bowel wall called polyps.
 Most polyps are harmless (benign), but some polyps develop into cancer over time.
 Polyps can be removed during a colonoscopy to prevent them becoming cancerous.

 Cancer care pathways